ProgrammerTurtle/DoNotDelta/README.md

 Will be using RRF and even has a heated bed.
 The printer is designed to be perfectly invertible - there is no right side up.
 0.9 degree steppers and 16t pulleys are basically required to have decent accuracy at this scale.
+This project exists as a proof of concept for an idea I have been considering for a while now - and one that many members of the 3D printing community are very interested in.
+Having a fully custom printer is a big step towards respect in the community, sponsorships from manufacturers, and most importantly, proof of my learning/knowledge.
+It will also be a great test bed for future ventures! (custom mainboard or hotend perhaps...)

 Goals of This Machine --
 - Maintain accuracy, despite the fact that all innacuracies are doubled due to two gantries.